davidmolina/davidmolina.github.io/now.md

 permalink: /now/
 ---

 I live in Forest Grove, Oregon and work out of my downtown Portland office, when I'm not on the road or in the field.
-Our twin girls are ages 6, 6, and 8, respectively, and all fast becoming more fluent in Spanish everyday.
+Our twin girls are ages 7, 7, and 9, respectively, and growing quickly.

-I'm reading a lot on finance, management, and strategy while listening to a lot of [EDM](https://open.spotify.com/user/1137072174/playlist/4XAEkK9s6yTAGyTtaMEC0e) and [Ignacio Robles](https://open.spotify.com/user/123891019/playlist/2NFJsDhYBgIs5cRWzYZsfb) all while continuing to learn to program on my own.
-I maintain the [ThinkMujer](https://thinkmujer.com) site built using Jekyll and contribute to [Operation Code](https://github.com/OperationCode/).
-I'm continuing to learn Ruby, React and better understand the Rails framework as time permits.

-On the business front, the family business was awarded a U.S. Department of Veterans Affairs federal contract where I'm self-performing and operating an CAT 316E excavator and moving thousands of cubic yards of dirt.
-I've also just graduated the [Clark Construction Group Strategic Partnership Program](http://clarkconstruction.com/news/clark-kicks-strategic-partnership-program-seattle) Seattle first inaugural class and looking to expand into the commercial sector.
-I put up [https://www.molinas.co/](https://www.molinas.co/) and working on updating it.

-My day-to-day consist of a nice blend of:
-- [Molinas Construction Company](https://www.molinas.co/), a family-owned construction company
-- [Operation Code](https://operationcode.org/), a nonprofit charity helping the military community learn software development, enter the tech industry, and code the future

-When not building the family business, or Operation Code, I'm hanging w/ the family.
+I'm focused a ton on building and scaling two startups: a federal contracting company I launched when exiting Dover AFB, and [Operation Code](https://operationcode.org/).
+When I'm not working, I'm learning Gatsby.js, fixing my personal credit, hanging w/ girls, and improving my credit score.

+Oh, and I'm also running for State Representative, House District 29.
+If you'd like to follow the campaign, [visit our campaign page](https://www.molinafororegon.com/).

 This `/now` page was inspired by [Derek Sivers](https://sivers.org/) and his /[now project](https://sivers.org/nowff).

-This update was July 13, 2017.
+This update was April 4, 2018.